Tristan chord

-The Tristan chord is a chord made up of the notes F, B, D♯, and G♯:
+The original Tristan chord is heard in the opening phrase of Richard Wagner's opera Tristan und Isolde as part of the leitmotif relating to Tristan.
+It is made up of the notes F, B, D♯, and G♯:

-More generally, it can be any chord that consists of these same intervals: augmented fourth, augmented sixth, and augmented ninth above a bass note.
-It is so named as it is heard in the opening phrase of Richard Wagner's opera Tristan und Isolde as part of the leitmotif relating to Tristan.
+More generally, the term refers to any chord that consists of the same intervals: augmented fourth, augmented sixth, and augmented ninth above a bass note.

 Background

 The notes of the Tristan chord are not unusual; they could be respelled enharmonically to form a common half-diminished seventh chord.
-What distinguishes the chord is its unusual relationship to the implied key of its surroundings.
+What distinguishes the Tristan chord is its unusual relationship to the implied key of its surroundings.

 This motif also appears in measures 6, 10, and 12, several times later in the work, and at the end of the last act.